← BACK TO BLOG

 Administrative controls involve implementing work practices or procedures to raise worker awareness of fall hazards.
 While they can contribute to risk reduction, administrative controls are considered the least effective method as they lack physical safeguards.

-Employing safety monitors, warning lines, designated areas, and control lines are examples of administrative controls.
-However, it's essential to note that administrative controls should complement, rather than replace, more robust fall protection measures.
+Safety monitors, warning lines, designated areas, and control lines are examples of administrative controls.

-Compliance with WHS regulations governing administrative controls is imperative, and thorough understanding of applicable jurisdictions and regulations is necessary for effective implementation.
+Compliance with WHS regulations and understanding of applicable height safety regulations are essential for effective implementation of control measures.

 Implementing a Comprehensive Height Safety Strategy